libgeos/geos/web/content/usage/tools.md

 `geosop` is a CLI (command-line interface) for GEOS.
 It can be used to:

 * Run GEOS operations on one or many geometries
-* Output geometry resuls in various formats (WKT and WKB)
+* Output geometry results in various formats (WKT and WKB)
 * Convert between WKT and WKB
 * Time the performance of operations
 * Check for memory leaks in operations